 Join the Executive Team

-Central Student Government’s executive team applications will be available soon.
-Check back for more information.
+Central Student Government’s executive team applications are available now!

 Join an Executive Commission or Task Force

 Every year the Central Student Government establishes executive commissions and task forces to address student issues on campus.
 Commissions are a great way to focus on a specific policy area and to experience the policy formulation process at the University of Michigan.
 Time commitment will vary by commission / task force.
 Applications will be available soon, check back for more information.

 Become an Ex-Officio Member of the Assembly

 The Assembly, the main legislative body of Central Student Government, has five seats set aside for: